RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

     <B> Check out [part 1](https://blog.rasa.com/rasa-nlu-in-depth-part-1-intent-classification/) of the Rasa NLU In Depth series from our software engineer Tobias to learn more about intent classification.
 Would you like me to try to recommend a pipeline?
 ## skip to info on nlu intents
 <U> tell me about [duckling](nlu_part)
-    <B> For that entity I'd suggest using the rule-based [DucklingHTTPExtractor](https://rasa.com/docs/rasa/nlu/components/#ducklinghttpextractor) component Is there anything else I can help you with?
+    <B> For that entity I'd suggest using the rule-based [DucklingHTTPExtractor](https://rasa.com/docs/rasa/nlu/components/#ducklinghttpextractor) component
+    <B> Is there anything else I can help you with?
 ## switch immediately to luis
 <U> How to migrate from [Luis](current_api)?
     <B> We have a guide for migrating from LUIS [here](https://www.rasa.com/docs/rasa/migrate-from/microsoft-luis-to-rasa/).
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## switch immediately to dialogflow
 <U> I use [DialogFlow](current_api)
     <B> We have a guide for migrating from DialogFlow [here](https://www.rasa.com/docs/rasa/migrate-from/google-dialogflow-to-rasa/).
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## faq
 * faq
     - respond_faq